i-companion/i-companion.github.io/index.md

 [Link](https://github.com/orgs/i-companion/projects/1/views/1) to M1

 ### Milestone 2 (M2)

+Brief overview of the progress accomplished in Milestone 2:
+- Profile page was updated
+- Available games page was updated
+- Popular games page was updated
+- Schedule page was updated

 <ol>
    <li>
 Develop the functionality and layout of the web application with larger focus on its function.
 This includes the navbar components and links, profile card components, and calendar components.